|

 density that are unnecessarily bulky.
 Manufacturers now want light-weight toys using power components

+that are smaller and less expensive.
 The thin, small size of CAP-XX supercapacitors make them ideal for toys that must be charged instantly

 and run for several minutes.
 The supercapacitor has a high energy density (high capacitance) and a rapid